Call for Works

 Applications for exhibition and platform programming are accepted on an ongoing basis.
 The programming committee is comprised of a staff member, board members who are practicing artists, and an invited artist or curator.
 Consideration is given to collaboration with local organizations.
 InterAccess strives for its programming to reflect the diversity of its communities.

 Proposals for exhibitions, curatorial projects and special programmes are reviewed on an ongoing basis.
-InterAccess pays artist fees in accordance with CARFAC standards.
+InterAccess pays artist fees in accordance with CARFAC and IMAA standards.
 Please enquire for a gallery floorplan or to receive information about the venue's technical capabilities.

 All submissions must be sent digitally.